 Project Description:UC Berkeley's Parking and Transportation plans to address educating and outreach to the students on campus by providing funding for a transportation handbook and a monthly TEDtransit talks to further develop an interest in transit, advocate for advancements for transit after-college, and to support future efforts on campus.

 TGIF Award: $12,500.00

 Project Description: The team proposes that educational signage be created to transform the space into not only a productive edible green space but also an outdoor education space.
 The TGIF Funds would cover the cost of student garden interns, planter boxes, and gardening materials.
 Implementation of this project would be a two phase process.

 Project Description: The Building Sustainability at Cal (BS@C) Program trains and utilizes students to help reduce the environmental impact of campus buildings by identifying structural and operational changes that can be made to buildings, as well as designing and implementing educational projects.
 This is accomplished by hiring student interns and working on case‐by‐case outreach and auditing projects.

 TGIF Award: $14,015

-Project Description: The Rentable Reusables program is an effort made with the help of Cal Dining and the ASUC to make affordable reusable dining materials available to all student groups, regardless of size.
+Project Description: The Rentable Reusables program is an effort made with the help of the ASUC to make affordable reusable dining materials available to all student groups, regardless of size.
 This is an attempt to eliminate both landfill and compost waste across campus, to therefore to reduce the energy inputs necessary for disposables, and the greenhouse gases that occur as a result of single-use plastics, paper, and compostable plastics.